All Episodes

 One of the largest contributing factors to these stats I just gave you is Obamacare.

-And it just frosts me because they sold us bill of goods on the notion it was going to lower the deficit, it was going to lower national debt, it was going to lower premiums, it was going to expand coverage.
+And it just frosts me because they sold us this bill of goods on the notion it was going to lower the deficit, it was going to lower national debt, it was going to lower premiums, it was going to expand coverage.

 I mean, it was a lie after lie after lie after lie, and the media promulgated it knowing full well they were lying on behalf of the regime.

-And to the point now that if this monstrosity is not repealed and not defunded, I don't know how to illustrate life in a country where the debt is twice the size of the economy, or even equal to it.
+And to the point now that if this monstrosity is not repealed and not defunded, I don't know how to illustrate life in a country where the debt is twice the size of the economy or even equal to it.

-And I'll tell you this, we have a number of elected officials who have participated in writing laws, voting for laws, passing laws that have made this possible, who aren't going to be alive in 2021.
+And I'll tell you this: we have a number of elected officials who have participated in writing laws, voting for laws, passing laws that have made this possible, who aren't going to be alive in 2021.

 They're not going to be alive in 2037.

-I'm not going to be alive in.
+I'm not going to be alive then.

-I won't matter to me.
+It won't matter to me.

-It'll help my party now and it'll get my vote now.
+It'll help my party now, and it'll get my vote now.

-Well get votes for me now.
+They'll get votes for me now.

 But I'm not going to be alive.

-You get to the point where, folks, we are already at the point where it is impossible to pay the debt back.
+You're getting to the point where, folks, we are already at the point where it is impossible to pay the debt back.

 The focus now is servicing it.